-Want to make your house smell like fall?
-A simmer pot is my favourite way to fill our home with all-natural scents of the season.
+A fall simmer pot is my favourite way to fill our home with all-natural scents of the season.
+Get my fall stove top potpourri ideas.

 Stovetop potpourri is made with a mixture of fresh and/or dried ingredients and water.
 I like that it’s free from toxic chemicals and adds a bit of moisture to the air since our climate tends to be on the drier side throughout fall and winter.